 Property damage (PD) refers to any damage suffered to your personal property because of an accident.
 If you’ve been involved in a car accident, your vehicle will more than likely be the biggest portion of your PD claim.
 However, you should know that you are also entitled to receive compensation for other items that were damaged in the accident.

 While there is usually a property damage component in every personal injury claim, there are other times when you may only want to file a property damage claim.
-An Atlanta property damage lawyer from Kaine Law can determine what you are owed in compensation and fight for it.
+An Atlanta personal injury lawyer from Kaine Law can determine what you are owed in compensation and fight for it.